commonknowledge/contracts/src/standard-28days.md

 4. ### The Work

-    1. Common Knowledge will complete the Work as described in the proposal.
+    1. Common Knowledge will complete the Work as described in the Schedule of Work.
     2. At any time, you may request that some aspect of the Work be changed.
 Common Knowledge will make reasonable efforts to comply with that request.